- Car Reviews

 What should I be paying?

-Seat says it has simplified the buying process by removing most options.
-Instead there are a simple line of take-it-or-leave-it trims.
-That kicks off with SE, where prices start at £19,600 for the 94bhp three-cylinder with 17-inch wheels, LED lights a contrast colour roof and cruise control.
+Seat says it has attempted to simplify the buying process by removing most options: instead you can choose from a line of take-it-or-leave-it trims.
+That kicks off with SE, which gets 17-inch wheels, LED lights, a contrast colour roof and cruise control.
 Not bad at all.

 Up from that is the SE Technology.
-That starts at £20,510 and adds the larger infotainment screen with navigation and some rear parking sensors.
+That adds the larger infotainment screen with 3D navigation and voice control, wireless phone charging and rear parking sensors.

-The range then splits into two, with a couple of sportier-looking options in the form of the FR and FR Sport.
-The former gets 17-inch wheels and the latter 18s.
-Then there are the more equipment-heavy XPERIENCE and XPERIENCE Lux trims.
-Worth noting that only the FR Sport can be combined with the most powerful 1.5-litre four-cylinder though – prices for that kick off at £25,395.
+The range then splits into two, with a couple of sportier looking options in the form of the FR and FR Sport.
+The former gets 17-inch wheels, tinted rear windows, full LED headlights and front sports seats, and the latter 18s, digital dials, and heated front seats.
+As mentioned above, it's worth noting that only the FR and FR Sport can be combined with the most powerful 1.5-litre four-cylinder.

 Trending this week